DeiC-HPC/GPU-learning/book/docs/native.md

     hipMemcpy(numbers, numbers_device, n*sizeof(float), hipMemcpyDeviceToHost);
     ```
     It is also possible to use `hipMallocManaged`, where copying will be done for
     you.
-This can lead to worse performance.
+However, this can lead to worse performance.
 Given it is not supported on all GPUs,
     we should also include a compatibility check before making the calls.

-    ```c++
+    ```c++ linenums="1"
     int p_gpuDevice = 0; // GPU device number
     int managed_memory = 0;
     hipGetDeviceAttribute(&managed_memory, hipDeviceAttributeManagedMemory,p_gpuDevice));